bzigterman/bzigterman.github.io/projects/covid.md

 ## Death Acceleration

-As of Sunday, the 14-day percent change in average new deaths was:
+As of Thursday, the 14-day percent change in average new deaths was:

-- -29% in Illinois
+- 40% in Illinois
-- -23% in the United States
+- 52% in the United States
-- -7% worldwide
+- -11% worldwide

 <picture>
   <source srcset="https://raw.githubusercontent.com/bzigterman/CUcovid/main/gh_action/new_deaths_change_facet.png"